 When dfdl:lengthKind is 'implicit', the length is determined in terms of the type of the element and its schema-specified properties.

 For complex elements, 'implicit' means the length is determined by the combined lengths of the contained children, that is the ComplexContent region.
+However, note that alignment regions inside the ComplexContent region may be of different lengths depending on the ComplexContent's starting position alignment.

-For simple elements the length is fixed and is given in Table 12 Length in Bits for SimpleTypes when dfdl:lengthKind is 'implicit' .
+For simple elements the length is fixed and is given in Table 18 Length in Bits for SimpleTypes when dfdl:lengthKind is 'implicit' .